 1. Slopping Styling

-This is the bitch bear that can really get you in later life, even if it doesn’t give you repetitive minor injuries now.
-Two often improper procedures of technique are allowed to form into habits that are harder still to break free from.
+This is the sneaky bear that can haunt you later in life, even if it doesn’t cause repetitive minor injuries right now.
+Often, improper techniques can become ingrained habits that are tough to break.
+Seek guidance from someone you trust.

-Not only will a correct style prevent injuries, it will enhance the efficiency of your body’s development.
+Investing in a qualified personal trainer, even for a short time, can help you develop an efficient training style.
+Not only will mastering the correct technique prevent injuries, but it will also enhance the effectiveness of your body’s development.

 2. Over – Weighting